-Key functions for the board include setting the company's strategy, providing oversight of management and ensuring the long-term sustainability of the company for all stakeholders.
-When setting the strategy the board should take into account short-term issues as well as long-term trends which may affect the company's business.
+Key functions for the Board include setting the company's strategy, providing oversight of management and ensuring the long-term sustainability of the company for all stakeholders.
+When setting the strategy the Board should take into account short-term issues as well as long-term trends which may affect the company's business.

-It is therefore essential that the Board operates effectively, is comprised of high caliber individuals with appropriate and diverse backgrounds and experience capable of providing good judgment and diligent oversight of the management of the company, preferably with an independent Chair.
+It is therefore essential that the Board operates effectively, is comprised of high caliber individuals with appropriate and diverse backgrounds and with experience of providing good judgment and diligent oversight of the management of the company.

 When our view of management is favorable, we generally support current management initiatives.
-When our view is that changes to the management structure would probably increase shareholder value, we may not support existing management proposals.
-If management's performance has been questionable we may abstain or vote against specific proxy proposals.
+When our view is that changes to the management structure may increase shareholder value, we may not support existing management proposals.
+If management's performance on specific matters is not in our client's interests. we may abstain or vote against specific proxy proposals.